amat-mi/amat-osmtools-docker/README.md

 WARNING!
 The destionation file will be overwritten if already present!

-Once copied into the container, a script can be executed like any of the script herein provided.
+Once copied into the container, a command can be executed like any of the "built-in" commands provided with this repository (i.e. from the container shell or using the __run__ script).

 # Running commands